asaakyan/covidfact/README.md

 Note that list of evidence sentences is retrieved by first creating a "corpus" by scraping top 5 google search results for the claim, and then retrieving the most similar sentences to the claim using SBERT.

+Scraped websites from search results (pre-sentence tokenization and SBERT filtration) are available here:  https://drive.google.com/drive/folders/1CZZ8QvUxkQMITofZ2o3_ZGUKtw0Zu3x3?usp=sharing
+The format is {claim_1: {source_1: text, source_2: text, ...}, claim_2:...}
+There are more claims in this file than in the final dataset, since evidence could not be obtained in some cases which led to filtering those claims out.
+Other discrepancies with the final dataset may be possible due to sites changing their content.

 Scraped selections after SBERT similarity filtering with the claim are uploaded in the files "siteMAtchEVIDENCE_LINK_v2.csv”, “siteMAtchEVIDENCE_LINKS_ADDITIONAL_1k.csv”.

 search_and_select_evidence_for_claim.py is an auxilary script that can be used to obtain evidence candidates for a given claim.
 It was not used in dataset creation process and is simply provided for convenience.